Terria-K/terria-k.github.io/src/pages/posts/creation_of_website.md

 <br/>
 And that's by far the purpose of this website, it is exactly just a portfolio and a personal blogs for me as well.
 I will be posting more blogs as time goes on and share my programming stories to you all.
 If you want to ask for a commision, you can directly contact me on Discord or email me at:
-`terria@skiff.com` and I'll answer you if I am available to do your request.
-Don't have a higher expectation for me for now, and you can pay me how much you want to pay me for the commision.
+<span class="font-bold">terria@skiff.com</span> and I'll answer you if I am available to do your request.
+Don't have a higher expectation for me for now, and you can pay me how much
+you want to pay me for the commision.

 <br/>